+It's sometimes seen with other kinds of fortune-telling, such as fortune cookies.
 One variation is for the horoscope to be fairly specific, but still open to multiple interpretations so that the prediction can come true in an unexpected way.

 - Horoscopes tend to be incredibly specific when they show up in Kaguya-sama: Love Is War despite the series otherwise lacking any supernatural elements.
 A website that gauged compatibility based on birthdays even gave Shirogane a "The Reason You Suck" Speech over his and Kaguya's inability to confess to each other.

 - Transformers: Robots in Disguise has Sky-Byte reading one of these in one episode, advising against everything he just did in the episode.
 The Transformers wiki even lampshades how scarily advanced it is.

 - Big Ethel is on the beach when she reads her horoscope that says she'll meet a pair of stars today.
 Swooning with anticipation of meeting the likes of Paul Newman, a wave suddenly crashes over her.
 When the water recedes, two starfish are clinging to her.